 Kamen’s quest is to ignite the imaginative minds of our youth and instill a love of science exploration.
 The successful FIRST® program – For Inspiration and Recognition of Science and Technology – has provided a venue for science-minded kids to compete on a level that rivals their athlete peers.
 Started in 1992 with 28 teams in a New Hampshire high-school gym, the competition now involves over 3,000 teams across the globe vying for bragging rights and college scholarships

-ECIA worked with our member companies to coordinate the donation of millions of electronic components needed to make team kits for the 2013, 2014, 2015, 2016 and 2017 competitions.
+ECIA worked with our member companies to coordinate the donation of millions of electronic components needed to make team kits for the 2013 - 2019 competitions.

 ECIA member companies provide support in a number of ways: supplying components to the team Kit of Parts; mentoring teams; sponsoring regional competitions and direct funding.
 Learn more about the tax advantages of supporting STEM education.